Training & Education

-Jose Cabanas, MD, MPH, FACEP, is the Director/Medical Director for Wake County EMS.
+Jose Cabanas, MD, MPH, FACEP, is the Medical Director for Wake County EMS and the Chief Medical Officer for Wake County.

 As Medical Director he is responsible for guiding, educating and setting protocol for the medical treatment that EMS provides.